corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/deploy/env-prod-test.md

 [float.conf](../../resources/float.conf)

-A full list of the parameters that can be utilized in these configuration files can be found in [Configuring the Corda Enterprise Firewall]({{< relref "../corda-firewall-configuration-file.md" >}}).
+For a full list of the parameters that can be utilized in these configuration files, see [Configuring the Corda Enterprise Firewall]({{< relref "../corda-firewall-configuration-file.md" >}}).

 ### Corda 3.x vs Corda 4.x firewall upgrade

 In Corda 4.x it is possible to for multiple nodes representing multiple identities to reside behind the same Corda Firewall.
-Details on this setup can be found in [Firewall upgrade]({{< relref "../corda-firewall-upgrade.md" >}}).
+See [Firewall upgrade]({{< relref "../corda-firewall-upgrade.md" >}}).

 ### Port policy and network configuration